Sgraham6/Sean-Graham-Projects/README.md

 This folder holds files from an 8 week college class on SAS in spring 2022.
 One folder holds the projects completed over the first 7 weeks as well as the final project, and the other holds the datasets that were used.

 ### Deep Learning
 This folder holds files from a college class on deep learning in spring 2022.
-One folder holds six projects completed over the first 7 weeks, one holds the files for the final project (which includes a PowerPoint presentation and script that were presented to the class), and the last holds the datasets that were used by the previous two.
+One folder holds six projects completed over the first seven weeks, one holds the files for the final project (which includes a PowerPoint presentation and script that were presented to the class), and the last holds the datasets that were used by the previous two.
 It should be noted the that "Final Project Part 1" file had to have its outputs cleared, as it would be too large to display otherwise.

 ### Text Mining
 This folder holds files from a college class on text mining in fall 2022.
-One folder holds the weekly exercises for the first 7 weeks, one holds the files for the final project in week 8 (which includes a PowerPoint presentation and script that were presented to the class), and the last holds the datasets that were used by the previous two.
+One folder holds the weekly exercises for the first seven weeks, one holds the files for the final project in week 8 (which includes a PowerPoint presentation and script that were presented to the class), and the last holds the datasets that were used by the previous two.